ElCosmoXD/DDLCPlusInjector/README.md

 # DDLCPlusInjector
 Mod/DLL support for Doki Doki Literature Club Plus.

+#### NOTE: This might be pretty obvious but for developing/using mods you need to have a copy of the game, You can buy it on https://ddlc.plus.

 # Installing
 1. Download a patched ```Assembly-CSharp.dll``` from the [Releases](https://github.com/ElCosmoXD/DDLCPlusInjector/releases) page
 2. Put the patched ```Assembly-CSharp.dll``` in the folder ```Doki Doki Literature Club Plus_Data/Managed/``` of the game